dotkt/option-pricing-visualisation/README.md

 A basic tool for visually understanding option pricing and how the greeks change based on input changes.

 **NOTE:** This tool deals only with European styled options.
 It does not factor in dividends and other external factors.
 The tool is for learning purposes only.
 It does not guarantee any sort of accurate output.

+## Code

+This code has been developed using Typescript, React and Redux.
+Testing is handled by Jest.

+## Install

+### Prerequisites

+* Node
+* NPM (or Yarn)

+### Install dependencies

+Clone this repository and install the required dependencies from NPM:

+`npm install`

+That's it.

 ## Available Scripts